Unhelpful thinking styles

 Although difficult life events such as financial setbacks, divorce or family conflict are hard for anyone to deal with, you make these events either easier or harder to deal with because of your thoughts and beliefs about them.
 This is the basic principle in cognitive therapy, which is why cognitive therapists such as myself place so much importance on understanding the way people think, especially when they are upset.
 If you can become aware of your automatic thoughts (which run through your head all day, providing a commentary on things you see, say and do) you can then start to identify unhelpful ways of thinking and try to change them.

-Negative automatic thoughts, or NATs, are the ones most strongly linked to unpleasant emotions like anger, hurt or anxiety.
+Negative automatic thoughts, or NATs, are the ones most strongly linked to unpleasant feelings like anger, hurt or anxiety.
 For example, when you feel angry you may be thinking someone has disrespected you, or endangered you or your loved ones in some way.
 When you are anxious, you may be worried about future threats such as redundancy or health problems.
 Either way, in cognitive therapy we see the NATs as the source of your problem, because they are often exaggerated or based on interpretations, judgements or perceptions rather than concrete evidence.

 It's also a vicious circle, because when we are upset the volume of NATs increases and we are more likely to use unhelpful ways of thinking rather than perceiving things as they are.
 Everyone does this, to a greater or lesser extent, and we all tend to use certain kinds of thinking more than others.